AmmarBasha2011/INEX-SPA/README.md

 <script> redirect(''); </script>
 ```
 Now, if you refresh page will be see `runned` in `console`, But try to click on button, you will be redirect to `web/test.php` then to `web/index.php`, in this case, the js code in `web/index.php` will be not work.

+### Don't use DB_CHECK at production
+Don't use `DB_CHECK` in `.env` and set to `false` (Not Recommended) beacuse this is may take a long time for respond.

+### Not Found route as dynamic and requestType
+Not found a route will be dynamic and check request type at own file. this is unSupported for our privacy policy.

 ## Repository